 I am happy to recommend White Rose Spa for a variety of spa therapies.
-All therapists are certified and have an extensive knowledge of skin care, aromatherapy, and massage techniques.
+All therapists are certified and have extensive knowledge of skin care, aromatherapy, and massage techniques.
 Your biggest challenge will be deciding which package you want.

 White Rose Spa

 Address: 529 Hai Ba Trung, Son Phong Ward, Hoi An.